On this Page:

 How to Extend the Life of Your Mattress

 Taking care of your mattress can help maintain its performance and extend its lifespan.
+With proper care, you can maximize comfort and extend the life of your mattress with these simple guidelines:

-Use a Mattress Protector
+- Use a Mattress Protector

 A protector helps guard against spills, dust, and allergens, keeping your mattress clean and protected.